 Welcome to New Mexico IRP Registration Services!

 New Mexico is one of the most diverse states in the union, geographically speaking.
 From arid desert to snowy mountain peaks, this state has it all.
 So, truck drivers making their way through the state on one of its major highways will have a lot to look at!
 Whether you’re on a long, cross-country trek on I-10 or just crossing the state lines briefly into Amarillo or Tuscon, interstate truckers in New Mexico need IRP.
-If you want to make your trips in peace, you’ll need it!
+If you want to make your trips in peace, you’ll need the IRP New Mexico registration!

 IRP?
 What Is That?